 All the work I do is concerned with enabling change, learning or development to take place.

-When I work with an individual, couple or a small group of people as a counsellor, coach or supervisor, the primary means I use for achieving change are the relationship between myself and the client(s) and the exploration and dialogue we undertake together.
+When I work with an individual or a couple as a counsellor or coach means I use for achieving change are the relationship between myself and the client(s) and the exploration and dialogue we undertake together.

 In the formative years of my career I learned about and practiced therapeutic work at three levels; individual, group and community; while working in residential and day-time therapeutic communities.
 The awareness, skill and knowledge I developed then were rooted in a mix of humanistic and psychodynamic perspectives.